ppc64le/build-scripts/colorspace/Dockerfiles/latest_ubuntu_16.04/README.md

 Build and run the container:

 $docker build -t colorspace .
-$docker run -it -name=demo_colorspace colorspace .
+$docker run -it --name=demo_colorspace colorspace .

 Test the working of Container:
 Inside the container type R and enter the R shell.
 Execute following code: